ministryofjustice/analytics-platform-control-panel/doc/running.md

 ## Kubernetes setup

-You need a kubeconfig (~/.kube/config) with the credentials for your k8s cluster.
+You need a kubeconfig file (`~/.kube/config`) with the credentials for your kubernetes cluster.

 Once you've got that, this should work:
 ```sh
 kubectl cluster-info
 ```